steigerbalett/fritzbox-blocklist/README.md

 E.g.: To block `http://ads.example.com/some_script.js` enter `ads.example.com` or just `example.com`. `example.com` will also block all files from `www.example.com` and any other subdomain.

-On the structure of URLs for this blocklist consult [AVM's documentation for blocklists](http://service.avm.de/help/de/FRITZ-Box-Fon-WLAN-7490/014/hilfe_internet_filter_blacklist).
 Keep in mind to keep this list as simple as possible, to keep it useful for other routers as well.

 Contributing
 ------------